Comprehensive Guide to Flat Roofs for Homes: Materials, Application, Design & More

 DIY sites may claim that installing new flat roof materials like TPO and EPDM is simple enough to do yourself, but doing so can result in leaks, damage, and a roof replacement that lasts no more than a few years.
 Correctly replacing a flat roof requires the proper equipment, as well as professional training and experience.

-With Capitol Improvements, you can trust your new flat roof to last for years or decades to come.
+With Capitol Improvements, you can trust your Washington DC-area home's flat roof to last for years or decades to come.

 |Modified bitumen||12 years|

-Capitol Improvements also offers easy financing for projects like flat roof replacement, with options for great and not-so-great credit.
+Capitol Improvements also offers easy financing for flat roofing projects, with options for great and not-so-great credit.